firozgit/Zillow-Home-Value-Prediction/README.md

 The log error is defined as **logerror=log(Zestimate)−log(SalePrice)**

 Throughout the notebooks in this repository, we will use the given property data and transaction data to predict the logerror.
-S

 Some of the functions and classes are written in forms of scripts that can be reused whenever required.